-3 to 5 YEAR OLD PROGRAM
+3 - 5 YEAR OLD PROGRAM

 The purpose of this program is to promote sound, better minded young horses while giving the owners of those horses a place to participate where they are not in competition with seasoned horses and a vehicle to promote breeding programs, etc. The 3-5 yr old program can be implemented in either the Open, Amateur or both divisions at the affiliate's discretion.
 The points earned in this program will carry over to the Open/Amateur divisions as a horse moves out of this program into the Open and Amateur division.
-If 3-5 Year Old classes are not offered, those horses may show in the Open, Amateur, Youth Divisions, etc.
+If 3-5 Yr Old classes are not offered, those horses may show in the Open, Amateur, Youth Divisions, etc.

-Those horses entering the 3-5 year old classes cannot enter any other riding classes other than those listed below.
-They may enter the Limited Horse Working Cow and the Limited Horse Working Ranch classes and conformation specific to their age/gender.
-In Limited Working Cow/Ranch Horse there will be separate classes at the World Round Up and Review.
-At the affiliate level they will compete with all Limited Horse Working Cow/Horse entries.
+Those horses entering the 3-5 yr old classes cannot enter any other riding classes other than those listed below.
+They may enter the Level 1/Level 2 Horse Working Cow/ Working Ranch classes and conformation class specific to their age/gender.
+Level 1 /Level 2 Working Cow/Ranch Horse will be separate classes at the World Round Up and Review.
+At the affiliate level they may compete with all Level 1/ Level 2 Horse Working Cow/Horse entries unless a separate class is offered for them.

 A horse entered in this division may only compete at this level.
 It may not compete at any other level or class (i.e.: open, amateur, youth).
-If the horse is shown in another division or class they are no longer eligible to be shown in this program.
+If the horse is shown in another division or class, they are no longer eligible to be shown in this program.

-The 3-5 Year Old Division will be governed by the FQHR open/amateur division rules as far as ownership of horse, etc.

-The owner of the horse must be a current FQHR member and the exhibitor must be a current FQHR member.
+The 3-5 Yr Old Division will be governed by the FQHR open/amateur division rules as far as ownership of horse, etc. The owner of the horse must be a current FQHR member, and the exhibitor must be a current FQHR member.

-The 3-5 year old horses will earn FQHR points as set forth in the FQHR rule book.
+The 3-5 yr old horses will earn FQHR points as set forth in the FQHR rule book.
 These points will be transferred/added to the appropriate open/amateur division class when they turn 6 years old or at the time the horse moves to the open/amateur division (which ever happens first).